-South Mountain Lookout Tower Trail is a 5.1 mile moderately trafficked loop trail located near Nottingham, NH that features a lake and is rated as moderate.
+South Mountain Lookout Tower Trail is a 5.1 mile moderately trafficked loop trail located near Nottingham, New Hampshire that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail.

 Nice trail for a stroll, but there was not much of a summit.
 If you are looking for a hike with a great view of lakes and mountains-this is not the trail for you.
 This is a nice trail, but a little on the longer side.
 I probably woukd not do this trail again.